-Partner Roles Activity BCWMC City of Plymouth TRPD Hennepin County MnDNR MAISRC Notify MnDNR of AIS infestation (MnDNR verifies AIS infestation) The first entity to find or be notified of possible infestation contacts MnDNR, the City of Plymouth and TRPD The first entity to find or be notified of possible infestation contacts MnDNR, the BCWMC and TRPD The first entity to find or be notified of possible infestation contacts MnDNR, the City of Plymouth and BCWMC Verifies AIS infestation Communicate the infestation to all stakeholders and the public Provides information to City of Plymouth Disseminate information provided by BCWMC to all stakeholders and the public.
-MnDNR issues press release Perform, or hire contractor to perform, monitoring to define the extent of the AIS infestation.
+Partner Roles Activity ВСШМС City of Plymouth TRPD Hennepin County MnDNR MAISRC 1 Notify MnDNR of AIS infestation (MnDNR verifies AIS infestation) The first entity to find or be notified of possible infestation contacts MnDNR, the City of Plymouth and TRPD The first entity to find or be notified of possible infestation contacts MnDNR, the BCWMC and TRPD The first entity to find or be notified of possible infestation contacts MnDNR, the City of Plymouth and BCWMC Verifies AIS infestation Communicate the infestation to all stakeholders (including those downstream) and the public Provides information to City of Plymouth In conjunction with or immediately following MnDNR press release, disseminates information provided by BCWMC to all stakeholders and the public.
+MnDNR issues press release prior to or in conjunction with communication directly to stakeholders Perform, or hire contractor to perform, monitoring to define the extent of the AIS infestation.
 Collaborates with City of Plymouth, MnDNR, TRPD, and MAISRC regarding monitoring design Collaborates with BCWMC, MnDNR, TRPD, and MAISRC regarding monitoring design.
 Contract with TRPD to perform the monitoring whenever they are able.
 If TRPD are unavailable, the City hires a contractor to perform the monitoring Collaborates with BCWMC, City of Plymouth, MnDNR, and MAISRC regarding monitoring design.
-TRPD performs the work on a contract basis whenever they are able Collaborates with BCWMC, City of Plymouth, TRPD, and MAISRC Collaborates with BCWMC, City of Plymouth, MnDNR, and TRPD regarding monitoring design.
-Determine whether quarantine of the infestation is needed and, if so, quarantine the infestation Makes a decision after collaborating with MnDNR, MAISRC, and TRPD Collaborates with BCWMC, MnDNR, and MAISRC Collaborates with BCWMC, MAISRC, and TRPD Collaborates with BCWMC, MnDNR, and TRPD Collaborate with MnDNR, MAISRC, and stakeholders to determine appropriate rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) and associated costs Makes the decision after collaborating with City of Plymouth, TRPD, MnDNR, and MAISRC Collaborates with BCWMC, TRPD, MnDNR, and MAISRC Collaborates with BCWMC, City of Plymouth, MnDNR, and MAISRC Collaborates with BCWMC, City of Plymouth, MAISRC, and TRPD Collaborates with BCWMC, City of Plymouth, MnDNR, and TRPD Work with MnDNR to obtain treatment/removal permit Works with MnDNR to obtain treatment/removal permit Provides guidance and technical expertise Works with BCWMC to issue the permit Collaborates with BCWMC and MnDNR as needed to provide technical information.
+TRPD performs the work on a contract basis whenever they are able Collaborates with BCWMC, City of Plymouth, TRPD, and MAISRC Collaborates 2 with BCWMC, City of Plymouth, MnDNR, and TRPD regarding monitoring design.
+Determine whether isolation of the infestation is needed and, if so, isolate the infestation Makes a decision after collaborating with MnDNR, MAISRC, and TRPD.
+If feasible, implement the quarantine.
+3 Collaborates with BCWMC, MnDNR, and MAISRC Collaborates with BCWMC, MAISRC, and TRPD Collaborates 2 with BCWMC, MnDNR, and TRPD Collaborate with MnDNR, MAISRC, and stakeholders to determine appropriate rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) and associated costs Makes the decision after collaborating with City of Plymouth, TRPD, MnDNR, and MAISRC Collaborates with BCWMC, TRPD, MnDNR, and MAISRC Collaborates with BCWMC, City of Plymouth, MnDNR, and MAISRC Collaborates with BCWMC, City of Plymouth, MAISRC, and TRPD Collaborates 2 with BCWMC, City of Plymouth, MnDNR, and TRPD Work with MnDNR to obtain treatment/removal permit Works with MnDNR to obtain treatment/removal permit Provides guidance and technical expertise - Works with BCWMC to issue the permit Collaborates 2 with BCWMC and MnDNR as needed to provide technical information.
 Perform additional pre-treatment monitoring, if required by MnDNR permit Collaborates with City of Plymouth, MnDNR, TRPD, and MAISRC regarding monitoring design Collaborates with BCWMC, MnDNR, TRPD, and MAISRC regarding monitoring design.
 City of Plymouth contracts with TRPD to perform the monitoring whenever they are able.
 If TRPD are unavailable, the City hires a contractor to perform the monitoring Collaborates with BCWMC, City of Plymouth, MnDNR, and MAISRC regarding monitoring design.
-Perform the work on a contract basis whenever they are able Hire contractor to perform AIS rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) Hires contractor Fund the AIS treatment/removal Partner with Hennepin County to fund treatment Considers funding the monitoring.
-Considers providing AIS rapid response grant funding, if available, to help fund the treatment or removal
+Perform the work on a contract basis whenever they are able Hire contractor to perform AIS rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) Hires contractor -